MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of

 The UV slope, $\beta$, has been suggested as a promising tracer of \fesc at low redshift \citep{Chisholm2022LyC_beta}.
 It is particularly attractive as it is easy to measure at any redshift (albeit subject to uncertainties, e.g. \citealt{Austin2025UVslopes}).
-The UV slope is sensitive to the dust content of the galaxy as dust absorbs these UV photons and re-emits them in the infrared.
+The UV slope is sensitive to the dust content of the galaxy, as dust absorbs these UV photons and re-emits them in the infrared.
 The UV slope is additionally sensitive to the age and metallicity of the stellar population, with younger, metal-poor populations having bluer (more negative) slopes.
-However, nebular continuum - emission from hot gas in the ISM - created by such populations, serves to redden the UV slope.
-It is argued that the main sensitivity of $\beta$ is dust, and that as such, a bluer slope - less dust - should correlate with higher escape fractions of LyC photons.
+However, nebular continuum emission from hot gas in the ISM created by such populations serves to redden the UV slope.
+It is argued that $\beta$ is mainly sensitive to dust, implying that slope steepness should correlate with \fesc.
 This is indeed found at low redshift \citep{Chisholm2022LyC_beta}.

 We fit the UV slope of \objname and find a redder slope than expected based on the relation found by \cite{Chisholm2022LyC_beta}, both in the best-fit spectra from \cg and in the photometry.
-Avoiding the $2175\,\mathrm{\AA}$ feature in the spectrum by calculating the slope in windows of $1250-1750\,\mathrm{\AA}$ and $2400-2600\,\mathrm{\AA}$, we obtain values using \cg and BC03 similar to that derived using the observed photometry: $\beta=-1.4^{+0.3}_{-0.4}$. \cite{Chisholm2022LyC_beta} find that galaxies with very high \fesc, such as \objname (\fesc$\gtrsim20\%$), mostly have $\beta<-2.6$.
+Avoiding the $2175\,\mathrm{\AA}$ feature in the spectrum by calculating the slope in windows of $1250-1750\,\mathrm{\AA}$ and $2400-2600\,\mathrm{\AA}$, we obtain a value using \cg and the BC03 models of $\mathbf{-1.6\pm0.5}$.
+This is similar to the value derived using the observed photometry: $\beta=-1.4^{+0.3}_{-0.4}$. \cite{Chisholm2022LyC_beta} find that galaxies with very high \fesc, such as \objname (\fesc$\gtrsim20\%$), mostly have $\beta<-2.6$.
 This suggests the presence of greater dust content than would be expected for a strong LCE, although the older, more chemically evolved component of the composite stellar population found by our SED fitting could also play a role in reddening the UV slope.
-We note that using the best-fit spectrum from \cg and BPASS gives a bluer slope, but that these fits fit the observed photometry slightly less well in the wavelength range where the UV slope is calculated (Fig.~\ref{fig:SEDfit}).
+We note that using the best-fit spectrum from \cg and BPASS gives a bluer slope ($\mathbf{-1.9\pm0.2}$), but that these fits fit the observed photometry slightly worse in the wavelength range where the UV slope is calculated (Fig.~\ref{fig:SEDfit}).